sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 Docker images are a packaging and distribution format - and so are MSIs.

-Using an MSI means you need to maintain another packaging setup, this one uses WiX:
+Using an MSI means you need to maintain another packaging setup.
+This one uses [WiX](https://wixtoolset.org):

 - [Product.wxs](../../src/SignUp.Web.Installer/Product.wxs) for the install
 - [SignUp.wxs](../../src/SignUp.Web.Installer/SignUp.wxs) for the application content